Filmmaking in Colonial Nigeria: History

 As cinemas became a common feature of the social life in the then emerging city of Lagos, the late 1930s through 1940s marked the beginning of the establishment of big commercial cinema houses with branches in strategic parts of the country.
 One of the earliest cinema operators in Lagos was the "West African Pictures Company" owned by Mr. S. Khalil, a member of the Syrian community in Lagos.
 He established the Rex Cinema in Ebute Metta, Regal Cinema and Royal Cinema.
 Other popular cinema chains include: Capitol Cinema, Casino Cinema, Kings Cinema, Central Cinema, Rialto Cinema, Corona Cinema, Odeon Cinema, Road House Cinema, Ikeja Arms Cinema and Glover Hall.
 In 1937, the colonial government set up a Board of Censorship to handle matters relating to the establishment and operations of cinema houses in the colony.
 Nigerian content in films made and shown in Nigerian cinemas during this period were however virtually non-existent as the production and distribution were controlled by foreigners.
-Motion picture entertainment was as a result complemented by the Yoruba travel theatre groups, which emerged in the 1930s through 1940s; One of the most were the Agbegijo and Alarinjo theatre groups, which featured theatre actors such as Duro Ladipo, Ishola Ogunmola, Lere Paimo, Oyin Adejobi, amongst others.
+Motion picture entertainment was as a result complemented by the Yoruba travel theatre groups, which emerged in the 1930s through 1940s; One of the most were the Agbegijo and Alarinjo theatre groups, which featured theatre actors such as Duro Ladipo, Ishola Ogunmola, Lere Paimo, and Oyin Adejobi.

 In 1949, the Nigerian Film Unit was established as part of the plan to decentralize colonial film production.
 This unit was later reorganised into regional units in accordance with the constitutional changes in Nigeria in 1954.
 The Colonial Film Unit, throughout the decade, exhibited health and educational films to local audiences through its mobile cinema vans.
 It also produced newsreels and short documentaries, depicting celebrations and colonial achievements to domestic and overseas audiences.

 In the 1950s, the state of affairs changed a bit, with more Nigerian contents being exhibited in cinemas, with a purported drive to "Africanize" film production.
 There became a major increase cinema audiences as a result, with an estimated annual 3.5 million audience as of 1951.
 As the film industry became grouped as a unit in the information department of the "Ministry of Information" in 1954, the film unit functions primarily to produce documentary films and newsreels on local events of great importance.
 As a result, most films screened in the 1950s were mostly educative documentaries; films that dominated Nigerian theatres especially in the late 1950s up to independence include: Government-sponsored films on health and education, documentaries on the Queen's visits to Nigeria, English football matches, Westminster Parliamentary debates and cowboy films.
 The government also used the cinema for advertisement purpose, and the various military campaigns were brought to the people via cinema exhibitions.